Raffaelbdl/jpdb-anki/README.md

 ## Provided template
 I provide my template.
-You can change the template in the file `./data/anki/`.
+You can change the template in the directory `./data/anki/`.

 ![kuma](./resources/kuma.png)